vxsharma-14/project-NAnPack/README.md

 # FluiDynPy
-Python codes to develop a library of numerical solvers for teaching and University research
+A Python package of numerical solvers for teaching and University research.